What are the 3 main degrees of Freemasonry?

-In Fellowcraft, you learn about adulthood and responsibility.
-That’s why acquiring education and working hard has an immense importance in it.
+In Fellow Craft, you learn about adulthood and responsibility.
+That’s why acquiring education and working hard is immensely important here.

 You build your character in a way and learn how to improve the society you live in.

-They specifically explain and educate you regarding Liberal Arts and Sciences, the Orders of Architecture, and etc. In addition, your duties increase a tad more too.
-You promise to help you brothers and obey the rules of the lodge with unbounded enthusiasm.
+They specifically explain and educate you about Liberal Arts and Sciences, the Orders of Architecture, and etc. In addition, your duties increase too.
+You promise to help your brothers and obey the rules of the lodge with unbounded enthusiasm.

 There are some additional benefits of the Fellowcraft degree: